 Where did all these others come from?
 From a much wider definition, one which is not connected to medical need or indeed to a full-time identity.
 Stonewall defines trans like this: “An umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
 Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, transsexual, gender-queer (GQ), gender-fluid, non-binary, gender-variant, crossdresser, genderless, agender, nongender, third gender, two-spirit, bi-gender, trans man, trans woman, trans masculine, trans feminine and neutrois.”

 The facts are these.
-Everyone is either male or female.
+Scientists agree that everyone is either male or female, including people born with an intersex condition, also known as a DSD (Disorder of Sex Development).
 Our sex is observed, not assigned, at birth.
 Few of us believe that defines our personality, or should determine our career choices.
 Gender is often used as a polite word for sex, but we use gender to mean the socially-imposed norms of behaviour associated with each sex.
 Naturally many people, male and female, reject those.
 We do not believe anyone needs, or is helped by having, a gender label.
 Everyone should be free to dress, behave and live as they wish.
 They are still male or female.
 The Stonewall definition includes many people who have no gender dysphoria, no intention to make changes to their bodies, and who insist therefore that a penis can be female.
 Part time cross-dressers are also considered trans, meaning they demand the right to access single-sex spaces according to how they are dressed on any given day.
 This is why the trans rights issue creates conflicts with the established rights of women and girls.
 More on who is trans.

 What’s the difference between transsexual and transgender?